niuers/computer_systems/information_representation.md

 * For nonnegative `x`, the `w-bit` representation of `-x` is: 2<sup>w</sup> - x. (???)
 * Nearly all machines represent signed integers in two's-complement form.

-### Alternative Representations of Signed Numbers
-* Ones' Complement
-* Sign Magnitude

-### Implications
+* Implications
   * The C standards do not require signed integers to be represented in two's-complement form, but nearly all machines do so.
   * The Java standard requires a two's-complement representation with the exact same ranges as in 64-bit case.
     * In Java the single-byte type is called `byte` instead of `char`.

+###  NuAlternative Representations of Signedmbers
+* Ones' Complement
+* Sign Magnitude

+### Conversions between Signed and Unsigned
+#### C Language
+* C allows casting between different numeric data types.
+* For most implementations of C, the effects of casting signed value to unsigned (or vice versa) is based on a bit-level perspective, rather than on a numeric one.
+  * General rule of most C implementations in handling conversions between signed and unsigned numbers with the same word size: The numeric values might change, but the bit patterns do not.
+    * Ex1.
+    ```
+    short int v = -12345;
+    unsigned short uv = (unsigned short) v;
+    printf("v = %d, uv = %u\n", v, uv);
+    # v = -12345, uv = 53191
+    ```
+  * The maximum value of unsigned integer has the same bit representation as does `-1` in two's-complement form.
+* Some possibly nonintuitive behavior arises due to C's handling of expressions containing combinations of signed and unsiged quantities.
+  * When either operand of a comparison is unsigned, the other operand is implicitly cast to unsigned.

+* Implications
+  * Java supports only **signed integers**.
+  * Java requires that they be implemented with two’s-complement arithmetic.
+The normal right shift operator >> is guaranteed to perform an arithmetic shift.
+The special operator >>> is defined to perform a logical right shift.
+  * Unsigned values can still be useful when we want to think of words as just collections of bits with no numeric interpretation
+    * Packing a word with `flags` describing various Boolean conditions
+    * To represent addresses
+    * To implement mathematical packages for modular arithmetic
+    * To implement multiprecision arithmetic in which numbers are represented by arrays of words.

+### Expanding the Bit Representation of a Number
+* Zero Extension: To convert an **unsigned number** to a larger data type, we can add leading zeros to the representation.
+* Sign Extension: To convert a **two's-complement number** to a larger data type, adding copies of the most significant bit to the representation.

+### Truncating Numbers
+* Truncating a number can alter its value --- a form of overflow.

+## Integer Arithmetic